 No wonder there’s a housing crisis in the UK; housing stock is already critically low, and with the population growing quickly, the situation is only going to get worse.
 It is estimated that the UK needs to build an extra quarter of a million homes in order to alleviate the issue, but the current rate of housebuilding falls well short of this target.
 Tragically, more than 200,000 homes in England alone lie empty, and there is no government plan to utilise them.

 Why is this happening?
 And what — if anything — can be done to solve the UK’s housing crisis?

 What is causing the UK’s housing crisis?

 Unfortunately, this is a highly complex issue with several root causes.
 The UK’s property market has been heating up for many years now, which has attracted billionaire property investors from all over the world.
 Particularly in London, this phenomenon has led to homes in highly desirable areas lying empty — waiting to appreciate or for a buyer to pay a premium.

 Another big issue contributing to the housing crisis is the shortage of social housing.
 During the 1980s, Margaret Thatcher’s right-to-buy policy saw hundreds of thousands of council-owned homes fall into private hands.
 This was great for many low and medium income families at the time, but the legacy of this initiative is still being felt today.
 Successive governments have failed to replenish social housing stock, which has caused overcrowding and a generation of young people living with their parents.

-Severe planning restrictions on “green belt” land has restricted housing developments all over the UK.
+Severe planning restrictions on “green belt” land have restricted housing developments all over the UK.
 Wealthy property owners in rural areas have objected to developments on the grounds of spoilt views and cultural vandalism.
 The Campaign to Protect Rural England has also stopped many housing developments on the fringes of the UK’s big cities over the years.